calvinc-org-10/WICS-3/README.md

 - For questions or issues, open a GitHub Issue in this repository.

 Notes / TODO
-- Replace project_name and app placeholders with the actual Django project and app names in the repo.
+- Replace project_name and app placeholders (if present elsewhere) with the actual Django project and app names used in the repo (`WICS`, `userprofiles`, `cMenu`).
-- Add example .env, requirements.txt, and a docker-compose.yml for local development.
+- Add example .env, requirements.txt (if missing), and a docker-compose.yml for local development (MySQL + Redis/RabbitMQ + web worker).
+- Add documentation for the most important SQL views (explain what they optimize and their indexed columns).
+- Consider adding a small diagram or architecture.md showing data flow and where procs_*.py modules run (web / worker).